puppetlabs/puppet-docs/source/index.markdown

 - [The deployment guide](./guides/deployment_guide/dg_intro_install.html) has a ton of information to help you set up and deploy Puppet Enterprise in accordance with the best practices and methods used by Puppet Labs' professional services engineers.
 - [The PE download page](http://info.puppetlabs.com/download-pe.html)

-The current version of PE is 2.7; documentation for previous versions can be found [here](/pe/index.html).
+The current version of PE is 2.8.
+Documentation for previous versions can be found [here](/pe/index.html).

 [MCollective](/mcollective)
 -----